dgozli/School_District_Analysis/README.md

 ### District Summary Results

-After removing math and reading scores of 9th grade students from Thomas High School, we observed the following:
+After removing math and reading scores of 9th grade students from Thomas High School, we observed the following changes in the overall findings.
+Since the portion of the data removed was relatively small in the overall data set these changes are relatively small.

 - A negligble decrease in average math score (about 0.1%), from 79.0% to 78.9%
 - No visible change in the average reading score, remaining at 81.9%